fgiardin/water_biases_CMIP6/data/theta_crit/monthly/README.txt

 df_count_mrso.rds --> calculated with only 7 models in 2023!!! first version of the paper

-*** current df_count_GRACE and df_count_mrso_allscenarios use averaging to decrease the resolution of a dataset to match CMIP6, and nearest neighbour if it's a categorical variable.
-Corrected from before where bilinear interpolation was used for everything (default method when using resampling)
+*** current df_count_GRACE and df_count_mrso_allscenarios use averaging to decrease the resolution of a dataset to match CMIP6, and average + 50% filter for landcover.
+Corrected from before where bilinear interpolation was used for everything (default method when using resampling) --> these results are still in "grace counts with bilinear interp (old)"